 Direct Clinical Hours.
-Psychotherapy and consultation is an important and fundamental aspect of the residency experience.
-Residents are required to complete a minimum of 800 direct clinical contact hours over the course of the Program.
+Psychotherapy and consultation are important and fundamental aspects of the residency experience.
+Residents are required to complete a minimum of 650 direct clinical contact hours over the course of the Program.
 Direct clinical hours are defined as "billable" hours or the specific amount of time that you spend providing a billable service to patients.
-This includes psychological evaluation, psychological assessment and interpretation, and group and individual interventions.
+This includes psychological evaluation, psychological assessment and interpretation, group and individual interventions, and consultation with other professionals.
 Not all resident clinical contact hours may be actually billed by the resident, such as times that they are observing clinical care provided by a supervisor or co-leading a group, as examples.